DOT Moves to Toughen Pipe Safety Laws

 Starting in a year, the OPS and state inspectors will review pipeline integrity management programs addressing such risks as corrosion, outside force, human errors and material defects, according to the DOT agency.

 While pipeline safety legislation appears to have all but died in Congress this year, Clinton said the administration was taking these steps using its existing authority.
-The deadly pipeline explosions near Carlsbad, NM, and in Bellingham, WA --- which together killed 15 people in the past two years --- "have underscored the need" to initiate this action, although the administration continues to support passage of a pipeline safety bill on Capitol Hill, the president indicated.
+The deadly pipeline explosions near Carlsbad, NM, and in Bellingham, WA, "have underscored the need" to initiate this action, although the administration continues to support passage of a pipeline safety bill on Capitol Hill, the president indicated.